DUI Blood & Breath Tests in Modesto

 Call a Modesto DUI Lawyer Now for Representation!

-In order to charge you with driving under the influence of drugs or alcohol,
+In order to charge you with driving under the influence of

-arrested for DUI.
+you have been arrested for DUI.

 Law Offices of Mark W. Girdner, we are ready to take action and help you seek the best possible resolution